karolbrennan/avalampch/README.md

 ## Setup
 1. Download the zip of this repo into an empty project folder in your sites directory
-2. Edit the following file

-__Vagrantfile__

-    config.vm.network "private_network", ip: "192.168.50.100"

-*Change ip on line 5 (if desired)*

-    server_name: "vagrant.dev",
-    APPLICATION_HOSTNAME: "vagrant.dev"

-*Change server_name / APPLICATION_HOSTNAME on lines 6 and 13 to what url you want to develop on*
+2. If desired, you can customize the IP address, VM name and box URL in the Vagrantfile file.
+To do so, open __Vagrantfile__ and change the variables at the top to whatever values you want.

 *Note: This box is set up for local development, hence the APPLICATION_ENV = 'development'*